 III.
 Take initiative

-And just as the late South African Kwaito writing philosopher, Mandoza, asked the world in a song: “Uzoyithola kanjani uhleli ekhoneni?”
+And just as the late South African Kwaito philosopher, Mandoza, asked the world in a song: “Uzoyithola kanjani uhleli ekhoneni?”

 Initiative takes different forms.
 You can spend time on social media looking up people who can benefit from your skills, and connect with them.
 You can write and send proposals with ideas that bring value for your recipients.
 Cold emails, written well, can help you build good long-term relationships.

-The point is to do something everyday that jolts your life awake, rustle trees and chase after opportunities.
+The point is to do something everyday that jolts your life awake, rustle the trees and chase after opportunities.

 IV.
 Create systems from the get-go